Lisa Porat

 Board Chair

-Lisa began her involvement with FIRST over 10 years ago as a proud parent and mentor/coach when her daughter was in FLL and continued as a mentor/coach throughout FTC and continues to mentor FRC Team 1741, Red Alert Robotics, where she is the Past-President and current Leadership Mentor.
+Lisa began her involvement with FIRST over 12 years ago as a proud parent and mentor/coach when her daughter was in FLL and continued as a mentor/coach throughout FTC and continues to mentor FRC Team 1741, Red Alert Robotics, where she is the Past-President and current Leadership & Business Mentor.
 Lisa has served in various roles throughout FIRST over the years including event volunteering, judging, and helping to host/run numerous events at all levels of FIRST.
-Lisa also has served on numerous national, state and local boards and consults on board development and strategic planning.
+Lisa also has served on numerous national, state and local boards and consults nationally on board development and strategic planning.

 Vice Chair